OpenWork-NZ/mdwg/docs/_defs/Status.md

 - *superseded -* replaced by new
 - *tentative -* provisional changes likely before resource becomes final or complete
 - *valid -* acceptable under specific conditions
-- *accepted -* agreed to by sponsor
+- *accepted -* agreed to by the sponsor
 - *notAccepted -* rejected by sponsor
 - *withdrawn -* removed from consideration
 - *proposed -* suggested that development needs to be undertaken